demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 All other folders that do not contain a json file, will be overwritten automatically.
 For clarity, the given pack should be consistent with Content hierarchy structure with no rouge files present.

-We assume that test playbook contain the 'test' word in their name.
+We assume that test playbooks contain the 'test' word in their name.

 ### Supported File Types
 * Integrations